 While Doane Center, which recognizes this remarkable family, was originally designed as a medical center, Doane Center has served a variety of purposes over the years.

 Originally the building included six private rooms, a men’s ward, a women’s ward, and offices for the doctors and nurses.
 However, it became more cost effective to outsource medical services for students and both Laurel and Guthrie health systems have provided those services.
-Currently, the health center is housed in a suite in the basement level of Maple B side.
+Currently, the health center is housed in the Ground Floor of Spruce Hall.
 The building has variously housed public relations, graphic design, continuing education, and non-credit programs including the municipal police academy.

 Campus police moved in after their old home, the old Rec Center adjacent to Straughn Auditorium, was torn down in 1999 to make way for a parking lot.
 After that, the campus post office and financial aid moved to Doane Center from Grant and South Hall respectively.